Seelengrab/PropCheck.jl/docs/src/interfaces.md

 In order to hook into the generation provided by `itype`, define [`generate`](@ref) for your type `T`.

 Generally speaking, `generate` should always produce the full set of possible values of a type.
+For example, `itype(Float64)` can produce every possible `Float64` value, with every possible bitpattern - that includes all different kinds of `NaN`.

 Be sure to also define a shrinking function for your type, by adding a method to [`shrink`](@ref).